 • Carbon, C Your students will be amazed as they watch a yellow solid–liquid mixture turn brown, then black, expand out of the top of the beaker, and solidify.
 The beaker becomes extremely hot and the odor of burnt sugar becomes noticeable.
 The solid black product is pure elemental carbon!

 Includes detailed instructions, a reproducible student worksheet, and Teacher Notes with tips and answers to all questions.
+Enough materials are provided to perform each demonstration seven times.

 Concepts: Electrolysis, cathode, anode, oxidation–reduction, single replacement reaction, dehydration reaction, exothermic reactions.